bestcodename/yt-dlp-wrapper/README.md

 per-playlist M3U8 files that reference the shared library (so you don’t keep duplicate audio files for the same track across playlists).

+## Why this project (intention)

+I wanted a downloader that can take a list of playlists, download each track only once (even if it appears in multiple playlists), and still let me import each playlist separately into Rekordbox.
+This tool achieves that by using:
+- A single shared library for originals (deduplicated with one download archive), so tracks are never re-downloaded across runs or playlists.
+- Per-playlist M3U8 files that point to the shared library, so each playlist can be imported on its own into Rekordbox without duplicating audio on disk.

 ## Quick start

 1) Install prerequisites: yt-dlp and ffmpeg must be on your PATH; PHP 8.1+ installed.